rkwa-dan/aqua-observability/README.md

 3. Prometheus node exporter which can be found [here](https://github.com/prometheus/node_exporter).
 You should deploy this on the VM/hosts in your K8s cluster (if possible.)
 I deployed it onto my physical server which runs [microk8s](https://microk8s.io/).

 4. The PostgreSQL DB exporter & access to the Aqua PostgreSQL - obtained from [Prometheus's GitHub](https://github.com/prometheus-community/postgres_exporter).
-Again, deployed into the namespace to connect to the K8s servicename or K8s ClusterIP/LoadBalancer IP's which expose the AquaDB (Scalock) and Aqua Audit DB(SLK_Audit)
+Again, deployed into the namespace to connect to the K8s Service name or K8s ClusterIP/LoadBalancer IP's which expose the AquaDB (Scalock) and Aqua Audit DB(SLK_Audit)
 5. The Aquasec Prometheus endpoint token and FQDN for the Aquasec Console. i.e. https://aquasec-console-dev.mydomain.com
 6. Patience and coffee :)